Max Näther

-Leutnant Max Näther (24 August 1899 – 8 January 1919) HOH, IC, was a German World War I ace fighter pilot noted for the destruction of 26 enemy aircraft.
-He shot down 10 observation balloons and 16 airplanes, including 10 SPAD S.XIII fighters and a Sopwith Dolphin.
-He died in action at the border of Germany and Poland after the war's end on 8 January 1919.
+Leutnant Max Näther (24 August 1899 – 8 January 1919) HOH, IC, was a German World War I ace fighter pilot who destroyed 26 enemy aircraft.
+He shot down ten observation balloons and sixteen airplanes, including ten SPAD S.XIII fighters and a Sopwith Dolphin.
+He was killed in his plane at the border of Germany during the Greater Poland uprising on 8 January 1919.

 Early life and army service

-Max Näther was born on 24 August 1899 in Tepliwoda, Silesia, in what was then the eastern part of the Kingdom of Prussia and is now Poland.
+Näther was born on 24 August 1899 in Tepliwoda, Silesia, in what was then the eastern part of the Kingdom of Prussia and is now Poland.
 He joined the German army in 1914, at age 15.
 He was wounded twice before being commissioned as Leutnant der Reserve on 11 August 1916, just before his 17th birthday.
 He won both the Second and First Class Iron Crosses during this time, the latter on 1 February 1916.
 In the summer of 1917, he volunteered for transfer to the Air Service.